railsbridge-boston/railsbridge-boston/views/ruby_from_scratch.markdown

 # Friday Setup: Ruby from Scratch (Work in Progress)

+__Note to attendees__: This is material that we expect you to read during the workshop, not before it.
+So please wait until then to study this material.

 Install Ruby, Install a Text Editor, and Start Coding

 At the end of this tutorial, you will have all the tools you need to write and run Ruby code.
 Work thourgh